PeterMarteau/imagedumonde/README.md

 # imagedumonde

 ## Snippets
-In the folder sninppets you find snippets for the Sublime Text Editor.
+In the folder sninppets you find snippets easier and faster including of abbreviations for the Sublime Text Editor.
-When included you can just type "com", hit tab and end up with "<expan orig="9">com</expan>"

 ### Download the editor
 You find the editor here: